Justink-08/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function to print number 0 -9 and a new line
+a function that print number wxcept 2 and 4